Timoshenko Medal

 "in recognition of distinguished contributions to the field of applied mechanics."

-The Timoshenko Medal, widely regarded as the highest international award in the field of applied mechanics, was established in 1957 in honor of Stephen Timoshenko, world-renowned authority in the field.
+The Timoshenko Medal, widely regarded as the highest international award in the field of applied mechanics, was established in 1957 in honor of Stephen Timoshenko, an authority in the field.
 The Medal "commemorates his contributions as author and teacher."

 The actual award is a bronze medal and honorarium.

 The first award was given in 1957 to Stephen Prokofyevich Timoshenko.